onnx/onnx/docs/Operators.md

     If (auto_pads != SAME_UPPER): pads[start_i] = total_padding[i]/2; pads[end_i] = total_padding[i] - (total_padding[i]/2)
     Else: pads[start_i] = total_padding[i] - (total_padding[i]/2); pads[end_i] = (total_padding[i]/2).

-  the pads are the number of pixels going to be subtracted in the output shape, while output_padding is going to be added (at only the end side) in the output shape.
-  Also worth noting is the number of pads attribute is 2x of the rank of the output tensor while for output_padding is equal to the rank of the output.

 #### Version